Saleh-Moha/Social-Media-DRF/README.md

 ___________________

     --models:
-        -> Like Written Posts Model:
-            - user
-            - post => extended from Posts App
-        -> Like Shared Post Model:
-            - user
-            - post => extended from Posts App

-    --views:
-        -- using class based view ==> ginircs to
-            - allow user to like post (Written,Shared)
-            - allow user to show the count of likes of specific post and user reacted with it
-            - allow user to delete a like that he did on a post
+        -> Like Written Posts Model => allow user to like written posts -> Like_Notification_on_WrittenPosts => notify user when he gets a like on thier posts -> Like Shared Post Model => allow user to like shared posts -> Like_Notification_on_SharedPosts => notify user when he gets a like on thier shared posts

     --urls:
         -> using six endpoints:
-            like-written-post/<int:id>' => to like a written posts like-written-post-list/<int:id>' => to show count and user who reacted on a written posts like-written-post-delete/<int:pk>' => to allow only owner of the like to delete it like-shared-post/<int:id>' => to like a shared posts like-shared-post-list/<int:id> => to show count and user who reacted on a shared posts like-shared-post-delete/<int:pk> => to allow only owner of the like to delete it
+            like-written-post/<int:id>' => to like a written posts list-likes-on-written-post/<int:id>' => to show count and user who reacted on a written posts like-written-post-delete/<int:pk>' => to allow only owner of the like to delete it like-shared-post/<int:id>' => to like a shared posts list-likes-on-shared-post/<int:id> => to show count and user who reacted on a shared posts like-shared-post-delete/<int:pk> => to allow only owner of the like to delete it written-posts-likes-notifications => get a notification of any like on your written posts shared-posts-likes-notifications =>  get a notification of any like on your shard posts

-    -- Serializers:
-        -> containing four classes:
-            - LikeWrittenPostsSerializers => dealing with likes on written posts
-            - LikeSharedPostsSerializers=> dealing with likes on shared posts
-            - LikeCountWrittenpostsSerializer=> show the numbers of users who reacted with this post
-            - LikeCountSharedpostsSerializer=> show the numbers of users who reacted with this post

-    -- permissions:
-        -> create a custom permission to allow only user to edit and delete his own data and others can only show the data
                     ____________________________________________